Open the App

 Future Impact: Your personal genome sequence could become as important as your blood type for medical treatment.

-VIKAI-DIVision and Differentiation
+# VIKAI-DIVIsion and Differentiation

-A Somatic cell is any cell
+A somaric cell is any cell

 in the body other than the

-cells involved in reproduction
+Cells involved in reproduction

-somatic cells divide
+somatic cells div

 Metabolic Pathways and Enzyme Control